 If you specified a different domain during installation, log in as administrator@ mydomain.

 - Navigate to the vCenter Single Sign-On configuration UI.

 - From the Home menu, select Administration.

-- Under the Identity Provider tab, click Identity Sources, select an identity source, and click Set as Default.
+- On the Identity Sources tab, select an identity source and click the Set as Default Domain icon.

-In the domain display, the default domain shows (default) in the Type column.
+In the domain display, the default domain shows (default) in the Domain column.